salunke4/Spotify-Million-Playlist-Dataset-Challenge/docs/report.md

 * Dijstra's Algorithm
 * Iterative Deepening Depth-First Search (IDDFS)

+By the end of the project, all of our objectives were met and our algorithms were successfully able to generate a playlist of recommended songs.

 ## Data

 In its original form, the MPD lists 1 million playlists, each containing their respective songs and various metadata about each track, including its URL, duration, album, and other information.
 Since we were only interested in the tracks on each playlist, our first task was to create a Python script capable of cleaning the data, i.e. parsing it so that only the track names remained.
 In the following picture, a slice of the raw data is parsed into the usable data by our Python script.